HarshalGupta113/MusicPlayer/README.md

  Disadvantage:  User cannot stream online music.

-How to Downlaod apk :
+How to Download apk :
        click on app-debug.apk ,
        then click on download